AODINGLVP/newworld/README.md

 ## 🧠 Technical Overview

 ### Rendering System
-- Multiple rendering pipelines support different object types.
+- Multiple rendering pipelines are implemented to support different object types.
-- Instanced rendering significantly reduces CPU draw-call overhead for large numbers of similar objects.
+- Instanced rendering significantly reduces CPU draw-call overhead when rendering large numbers of similar objects.
-- Alpha testing is applied in pixel shaders for foliage and transparent materials.
+- Alpha testing is applied in pixel shaders for vegetation and other cutout materials.

 ### Lighting & Materials
 - Directional lighting based on Lambert’s cosine law.
-- Normal mapping using TBN matrices.
+- Normal mapping with tangent-space normals transformed using the TBN matrix.
-- Ambient lighting ensures minimum scene illumination.
+- Ambient lighting ensures a minimum level of scene illumination.

 ### Animation System
+- Vertex animation is used to simulate wind effects on grass.
-- Skeletal animation evaluated per frame and applied in shaders.
+- Skeletal animation is evaluated per frame and applied in shaders.
 - Gameplay-driven animation state control:
-  - **T-Rex:** run / attack / death
+  - **T-Rex:** walk / attack / death
   - **UZI:** idle / aim / fire / reload

 ### Particle Effects
-- Spark-like particles triggered on ray hit events.
+- Spark-like particle effects are triggered when a ray hits a target.
-- Pseudo-random direction and speed generation.
+- Particle directions and speeds are generated using pseudo-random values.
-- Billboard rendering with distance-based intensity falloff.
+- Billboard rendering is used with distance-based intensity attenuation.

 ---

-## ⚡ Performance
+## ⚡ Performance Analysis

-Performance comparison between **standard rendering** and **instanced rendering** demonstrates that instancing effectively mitigates CPU bottlenecks caused by excessive draw calls.
+By comparing frame rates between **standard rendering** and **instanced rendering**, the results demonstrate that instancing effectively mitigates CPU bottlenecks caused by a large number of draw calls.

 ---

-## ⚠️ Limitations

-- Tight coupling due to incremental development.
-- Some systems would benefit from clearer abstraction.
-- Minor z-fighting artifacts in closely positioned meshes.

----

-## 🚀 Future Improvements

-- Refactor project architecture.
-- Introduce clearer inheritance hierarchies.
-- Improve texture management to reduce redundancy.
-- Further optimize rendering and animation systems.

----

-## 📂 Repository
+## 📂 Project Repository

 🔗 https://github.com/AODINGLVP/newworld.git

 # 🎮 DirectX 12 FPS 图形演示项目